fuse-box/fuse-box/README.md

 # Introduction

 FusBox is a bundler/module loader that combines the power of webpack and JSPM.
-It is blazing fast (it takes 50-100ms to re-bundle) which makes it extremely convinient to develop.
-You get one file out with sourcemaps.
+It is blazing fast (it takes 50-100ms to re-bundle) which makes it extremely convenient to develop.

 Say no to painful "get started", say no to huge configs.
 Fuse it all!